kubicue/JFC/jonathan_figueroa_castro.md

 ###Working Knowledge

-Web development using the following technologies: HTML, XHTML, XML, CSS, JavaScript, SQL, ORACLE, JSP, Git, Perl, PHP, RUBY, Amazon (S3,EC2), REST and SOAP Web services.
+Web development using the following technologies: HTML, XHTML, XML, CSS, JavaScript, SQL, JSP, Git, Perl, PHP, RUBY, Amazon (S3,EC2), REST and SOAP Web services.
 Additionally, worked with network systems, such as Windows Server, Unix and Ubuntu Server environments.

 Knowledge of the following production softwares from an Intermediate to Advanced user level: Photoshop, Illustrator, Flash, Final Cut Pro, MS Office for both MAC and PC platforms.
 Read, write and speak in English and Spanish fluently.